faultyserver/test_cs352/spec/variables/index.md

 If a variable is referenced before it has been declared, the variable remains *undeclared* until a declaration statement targeting the variable has been made.

-Assignment statements do **not** declare variables.
-Any undeclared variable targeted by an assignment statement will remain *undeclared*.
+Assignment statements targeting undeclared variables cause the variable to become *declared*.

 ## 5.5 Written vs. Unwritten
 A variable is considered *written* only if it has been explicitly given a value either through a declaration statement (with an expression) or an assignment statement.
 Even if the value of the variable is `<undefined>`, the variable is still considered to be *written*.